arik991/DhakaBank/README.md

 ## 📚 About

-This web application provides a basic banking interface to simulate deposit and withdrawal actions, and to view the account balance.
+This web application provides a basic banking interface to simulate deposit and withdrawal actions and to view the account balance.

 **Features:**